rp-rs/rp-hal/boards/pro_micro_rp2040/README.md

 # [pro_micro_rp2040] - Board Support for the [Sparkfun Pro Micro RP2040]

-You should include this crate if you are writing code that you want to run on a [Sparkfun Pro Micro RP2040] - a smaller [RP2040][Raspberry Pi Silicon RP2040] board with USB-C and a WS2812B addressable LED.
+You should include this crate if you are writing code that you want to run on a [Sparkfun Pro Micro RP2040] - a smaller [RP2040][Raspberry Silicon RP2040] board with USB-C and a WS2812B addressable LED.

 This crate includes the [rp2040-hal], but also configures each pin of the RP2040 chip according to how it is connected up on the Pro Micro RP2040.